SonTrungTo/database_intro/README.md

 - Database must be consistent before and after a transaction occurs.
 - Beware of *lost update*, where a concurreny transaction is cancelled if another concurrent transaction is taking place.
 - All database must have access to the same resource without creating errors.
+- Resources: A or B, reprensenting rows or tables being processed.

 ### Isolation
 - The order of concurrent transactions processed is called *serializable*.